List of content you will read in this article:

 Containerizing Windows-based applications just got easier: The app compatibility for the existing windows server core image has been increased.
 For applications with additional API dependencies, there is now a third base image: windows.

 - Reduced size and higher performance

-The base container image download sizes, size on disk and startup times have been improved.
+The base container image download sizes, the size on disk, and startup times have been improved.
 This speeds up container workflows

 - Management experience using Windows Admin Center (preview)

 We've made it easier than ever to see which containers are running on your computer and manage individual containers with a new extension for Windows Admin Center.